pql81/FraudCheckDemo/README.md

 In order to test the service, as it is a demo using mocked external services (card geo-location, terminal info), there are some particular request values that trigger a particular fraud:

-- Card number ending in 31 or 32: amount exceeded the limit for this terminal (respectively 30 and 80 transactions for the card)
+- Card number ending in `31` or `32`: amount exceeded the limit for this terminal (respectively 30 and 80 transactions for the card)
-- Terminal Id not starting with 'T': terminal not found error
+- Terminal Id not starting with `T`: terminal not found error
-- Terminal Id ending with 02 or 03: too many transactions for this terminal (respectively 697 and 980 transactions)
+- Terminal Id ending with `02` or `03`: too many transactions for this terminal (respectively 697 and 980 transactions)
 - Adjusting amount, currency and threatScore triggers or not the amount limit rule

 As card numbers are expected to be send encrypted, here is a list of valid values to use in the request: